Nicolas Lemery

-Nicolas Lémery (or Lemery as his name appeared in his international publications) (17 November 1645 – 19 June 1715), French chemist, was born at Rouen.
+Nicolas Lémery (or Lemery as his name appeared in his international publications) (17 November 1645 – 19 June 1715), French chemist, was born at Rouen, Province of Normandy.
 He was one of the first to develop theories on acid-base chemistry.

 Life

 After learning pharmacy in his native town he became a pupil of Christophe Glaser in Paris, and then went to Montpellier, where he began to lecture on chemistry.
 He next established a pharmacy in Paris, still continuing his lectures, but following 1683, being a Calvinist, he was obliged to retire to England.
 In the following year he returned to France, and turning Catholic in 1686 was able to reopen his shop and resume his lectures.
 He died in Paris on 19 June 1715.